List of Tohoku Initiatives

 Go for Future

-Mobile art project by Ichiro ENDO, which is touring the entire disaster area and involves the tsunami survivors in the depiction of their dreams/ visions
+Mobile art project by the artist Ichiro ENDO, touring the entire disaster area and involving the tsunami survivors in expressing their dreams and future visions. (日本語 only)

 Based in: Tokyo